zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

     - `address`
 - In State: Same as in Tendermint/Cosmos-sdk
 - Who can send:
-    - NodeAdmin owner
+    - NodeAdmin; owner
 - CLI command:
-    -   `zblcli tx validator remove .... `
+    -   `zblcli tx validator remove-node .... `
 - REST API:
     -   DELETE `/validators/<address>`

 #### PROPOSE_REMOVE_VALIDATOR_NODE
-Proposes delete of the Validator node (removes from the validator set) by a Trustee.
+Proposes removing the Validator node from the validator set by a Trustee.

+If more than 1 Trustee signature is required to remove a node, the removal will be in a pending state until sufficient number of approvals is received.

 - Parameters:
     - `address`